Homosexuality in modern sports

 The lesbian, gay, bisexual, transgender, queer, and other non-heterosexual or non-cisgender (LGBTQ+) community is prevalent within sports across the world.

-There have been several notable openly athletes, including Jason Collins, John Curry, Orlando Cruz, and Billie Jean King.
-In 1982, the Gay Games was founded.
-Since then, many gay sporting organizations have been founded along with sporting events that feature gay athletes.
+There have been many notable openly LGBTQ+ athletes around the world, including Jason Collins, John Curry, Orlando Cruz, and Billie Jean King.
+In 1982, the international Gay Games was founded to complement the Olympics.
+Since then, many LGBTQ sporting organizations have been founded along with sporting events that feature LGBTQ athletes.

 While overall, the trend is towards open acceptance of gay athletes, the level of acceptance can vary due to factors such as the athlete's age, sport, and location.
 As a consequence of the existing homophobia in the sports community, there have been notable lawsuits fighting against this discrimination.

+The first and largest international study conducted on homophobia in sports, published in 2015, surveyed 9494 athletes with varying sexual identities.
+The survey found that 1% of the participants believed that lesbian, gay, and bisexual athletes were 'completely accepted' in sports culture, while 80% of respondents said they had witnessed or experienced homophobia in a sporting environment.
+The rates and occurrences of discrimination based on sexuality in sports were high, with 62% of survey respondents claiming that homophobia is more common in team sports than any other part of society.
+Additionally, the study found that the United States was the least LGBTQ+-inclusive country, while Canada ranked the most inclusive.